FineFindus/Wildcard/CODE_OF_CONDUCT.md

-Patterns contributors agree to abide by the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct)
+Wildcard contributors agree to abide by the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct)